 For example, maybe you aren’t putting enough money into your investments monthly and you aren’t on track to reach your goals, or maybe you’re depositing more than you need to and you’re ahead of schedule.
 Maybe you want to move your money to a more stable investment as you get closer to achieving your long-term goals, or maybe your investments are performing well and you want to take on even more risk to reach your goals sooner.

 Just like anything else in the realm of personal finance, becoming a good investor requires research and experience.
 If it’s your first time investing, the experience will come, so focus on soaking up information about the different types of investments that are available to you.
+Once you’re ready to move forward with investing you get to then start your research on finding the best brokerage to work with.

 Investing Tips for Beginners